IBSE-IITM/GViNC/README.md

 ```

 > Note: Edit the parameters accordingly <br>
-> --cores : Use at most N CPU cores/jobs in parallel
+> --cores : Use at most N CPU cores in parallel. <br>
 > --jobs : max number of jobs to be performed parallely. <br>
 > --use-conda: to enable conda through job scheduler <br>
 > *Optional parameters:* <br>
 > -p & -r: print the command and the reason to run the command
 > --forceall: Mandatorily run all the rules in the Snakefile <br>
 > --rerun-incomplete: If the analysis stops before completion, this parameter can be added to recreate any incomplete files. <br>
+> --scheduler greedy: If the default scheduler ILP, throws error, you can switch to greedy scheduler.

 Kindly look into [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/) for more details.